-When the current agreements require contracted parties to provide reasonable access to only data, I worked so hard to come up with a name that people actually could understand, WHOIS disclosure system, and now it's [indiscernible] next time I am coming up with one you can't make an acronym of, so the point is that this is way to get to data where we centralize it and also a way for the requestor to go directly, no prevention there, and according to the policy in agreement, they have to answer it.
-But it doesn't say that the answer has to be yes, and they will provide the data, because the contracted party has to do it according to law and a balancing test and requester has to prove they have access to the data.
+So the point is that this is a way to get to data where we centralize it and also a way for the requestor to go directly to the registrar.
+There's no prevention there, and according to the policy and agreement, they have to answer it.
+But it doesn't say that the answer has to be yes, and they will provide the data, because the contracted party, the registrar in this case, has to do according to law, a balancing test and the requester has to prove they have a legal basis to get access to the data.
+[That is fine tuning.]
 Not to get lost in this.

 MANAL ISMAIL, GAC CHAIR: Thank you very much, Göran, and I think we need to go onto DNS abuse now.
-And the guestion reads: Does the Board have any plans to facilitate and implement DNS abuse mitigation for example from malware, bot nets, and piracy.
+And the question reads: Does the Board have any plans to facilitate and implement DNS abuse mitigation for example from malware, bot nets, and piracy.